JotaroS/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

 .. image:: sigmoids.png

 Six different sigmoids can be selected.
 All of them correspond to cumulative distributions functions.
+A seventh "sigmoid" object, which is the identity function, can also be selected.

 logistic
     the logistic function :math:`f(x) = \frac{1}{1+\exp(-x)}`.
 This sigmoid is symmetric with respect to the point (0,0.5). gauss
-    the cumulative distribution function of the standard normal distribution.
-This function is symmetric to the point (0,0.5), too.
+    the cumulative distribution function of the standard normal distribution, :math:`f(x) = \Phi(x)`.
+    This function
+    is symmetric to the point (0,0.5), too.
 Combined with one of the linear cores, selecting this sigmoid roughly corresponds to probit analysis (although typically, the confidence intervals will differ).